tylorschafer/express-sweater-weather/README.md

 ## Contributor

-All the code for this application was written by Tylor Schafer.
-Express Sweater weather was developed in 4 days as a school project at Turing School of Software and design.
+Express Sweater Weather was written by Tylor Schafer in 4 days, as a school project at Turing School of Software and design.

 ## Local Setup